paczkow/blog/src/content/essays/never-forget-a-great-idea-again-with-ai-and-automation/index.md

 ---
-title: Never forget a great idea again with AI and automations.
+title: How do I integrate my Apple Watch with AI and n8n to capture ideas in seconds?
 date: 2025-08-25
-description: AI and automation can capture spontaneous, brilliant ideas anytime and anywhere.
-By using tools like iOS Shortcuts and n8n, you can streamline your creative process, effortlessly turning voice into notes or tasks.
+description: A quick introduction to AI-based automation.
+We use tools like iOS Shortcuts, LLM, and n8n to capture spontaneous, brilliant ideas anytime and anywhere with just one tap.
 toc: true
 topics:
   - AI